splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

 Example: Install Network Explorer for Kubernetes
 ----------------------------------------------------------

 In this example, the reducer, the kernel collector, and the Kubernetes collector are configured.
-The cloud collector isn't enabled.
+The cloud collector isn't turned on.

 Follow these steps to install Network Explorer using the Helm chart method: